 - The waiting list for drug or alcohol abuse treatment can be lengthy due to a shortage of providers.
 As recently as late 2014, the VA was trying to fill 400 vacant primary care physician positions.

-- Overburdened facilities: The nation’s estimated 22 million veterans are served by just 151 medical centers, 300 veterans centers, and 820 outpatient clinics.
+- The nation’s estimated 22 million veterans are served by just 151 medical centers, 300 veterans centers, and 820 outpatient clinics.

-What Can Be Done to Help the Problem of Addiction among Veterans?
+What Can Help the Problem of Addiction Among Veterans?

-By far, the biggest thing that can be done to help US veterans struggling with addictive disorders is an expansion of the availability of necessary services.
-To completely address the unique issues facing substance-abusing veterans, drug and/or alcohol rehab treatment must be comprehensive and may include any or all of the following:
+By far, the biggest thing that can be done to help U.S. veterans struggling with substance use disorders is expanding the availability of necessary services.
+To completely address these unique issues facing veterans, drug and alcohol rehab treatment must be comprehensive and may include any or all of the following:

 - Individual psychotherapy